inferno-framework/inferno-framework.github.io/about/faq.md

 ## Who maintains Inferno?

-Development of Inferno is led by the Office of the National Coordinator for Health IT and core components are implemented by the MITRE Corporation.
+Development of Inferno is led by the Assistant Secretary for Technology Policy (ASTP) / Office of the National Coordinator for Health (ONC) in support of the ONC Health IT Certification Program and the broader Health IT community.
+Core components of Inferno were initially implemented by the MITRE Corporation.
 External participation and contributions are encouraged and welcome.
 To learn how to participate, visit the <a href="/community">Community</a> page of this site.

 ## Does Inferno use the FHIR TestScript Resource?